Grammatical Gender

 - -і for plural

-Like pronouns, adjectives simply reflect the gender of the noun. Наприклад, this is the adjective "interesting":
+Like pronouns, adjectives simply agree with the gender of the noun. Наприклад, this is the adjective "interesting":

 - цікавий (цікавий факт)(an interesting fact)